-Clemency / Parole Consideration Process
+Clemency / Parole Consideration

-For a fifth consecutive year, parole releases decreased during FY19.
-Meanwhile, prison commitments increased for a third consecutive year.
-The Parole Board released 9,455 offenders from prison through all forms of clemency to include releasing inmates on parole during the fiscal year.
-This total represented 908 fewer releases from the previous fiscal year.
+Parole releases increased during FY20 over the previous year.
+Meanwhile, prison admissions declined.
+The Parole Board released 10,429 offenders from prison through all forms of clemency to include releasing inmates on parole during the fiscal year.
+This total represented 974 more releases from the previous fiscal year.

 n Georgia, clemency encompasses the parole decision making process.
 Clemency also pertains to the granting or denying of pardons and restoration of civil and political rights by the Parole Board.
 The Parole Board holds the sole constitutional authority to grant executive clemency to a condemned inmate.
 In Georgia, no inmate is entitled to parole, however by law; most are eligible for consideration and therefore must be considered by the Parole Board.
 As a result of data driven parole decisions, Georgia's scientific parole consideration process keeps the public safe and assists the Department of Corrections in keeping the finite number of prison beds dedicated for the most serious offenders.

-The annual cost avoidance to the state, due to offenders being under parole supervision as opposed to housing them in prison, was more than \$433,000,000 for FY19.
+The annual cost avoidance to the state, due to offenders being under parole supervision as opposed to housing them in prison, was more than \$399,000,000 for FY20.